 - Simplicity and speed

-The paperwork is minimal and the loan can be approved in as little as 24 hours, and at the most a few weeks.
+The paperwork is minimal and the loan can be approved in as little as two hours, and at the most a few weeks.
 Similar to an unsecured business loan, you can get fast access to funds.
 The process for traditional business loan approval has a much longer turnaround time.

 - It’s easy to qualify